Vegan Apple Bread

 How to Make a Gluten-Free Version

-I originally tested this recipe as a gluten-free and vegan bread.
+I originally tested this recipe as gluten-free and vegan.
 It tasted delicious, but the gluten-free version didn’t rise as much.
 Not a failure – just giving you fair warning!
-To make this bread gluten-free, use 1 1/2 cups of gluten-free 1:1 baking blend in place of the whole wheat pastry flour and all purpose flour.
-I tested it with Bob’s Red Mill and it was so tasty!
+To make this bread gluten-free, use 1 1/2 cups of gluten-free 1:1 baking blend in place of the whole wheat pastry flour and all-purpose flour.
+I tested it with Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and it was so tasty!

 Storing Apple Bread

 After letting your bread cool completely, store it in an airtight container on the counter for up to three days.
 It will last for up to a week in the refrigerator and up to three months in the freezer.
 Storing the bread in an airtight container is crucial to making sure that the bread stays nice and moist!

 More Quick Breads to Try